Vietnam.vn - Nền tảng quảng bá Việt Nam

 The invitation to apply for the program is open to all artists, regardless of art form, and is published annually to select for the following year's residency program.
 The jury consists of cultural figures and French-Vietnamese experts, chaired by the cultural department of the French Embassy in Vietnam.

 In 2025, for the first time, the program will be expanded with projects in Hanoi and Ho Chi Minh City.
 There are 8 art projects by 10 award-winning artists participating in the program of the year.
-Of these, 7 projects will be developed in Ho Chi Minh City and 1 project in Hanoi.
-These projects include many different fields: 2 projects on visual arts, 4 literary projects (novels, comics, graphic novels), 1 project on photography and 1 on music, lasting from January to November 2025.
+Of which, 7 projects will be developed in Ho Chi Minh City and 1 project in Hanoi.
+These projects include many different fields: 2 projects on visual arts, 4 literary projects (novels, comics, graphic novels), 1 project on photography and 1 on music , lasting from January to November 2025.

-Finally, music producer Nodey - artist "Villa Saigon" 2018 talks about the process of working and composing in Vietnam.
+Finally, music producer Nodey - artist of "Villa Saigon" 2018 talks about the process of working and composing in Vietnam.

 Source: https://thanhnien.vn/ket-noi-van-hoa-viet-phap-185250219215856093.htm